Cryogenic electronics for quantum computers

 - Applicants are expected to pursue a master’s degree in electrical engineering, nanoscience or physics

-- Experience with MATLAB is a must
+- Experience with MATLAB or Python

 - Excellent English communication skills